peopleware/ubuntu-autoinstall-generator/README.md

 # Ubuntu Autoinstall Generator

-## Updated for 21.10
+## Updated for 22.04 LTS
 A script to generate a fully-automated ISO image for installing Ubuntu onto a machine without human interaction.
 This uses the new autoinstall method for Ubuntu 20.04 and newer.

-This script was updated and adapted from the original found [here](https://github.com/covertsh/ubuntu-autoinstall-generator) for 21.10.
-Impish has no daily builds, so the script will always use the release version instead.
+This script was updated and adapted from the original found [here](https://github.com/covertsh/ubuntu-autoinstall-generator) for 22.04 LTS.
+Jammy Jellyfish has no daily builds, so the script will always use the release version instead.
 Because of this, the `-r` option has been removed.

 ## [Looking for the desktop version?](https://github.com/covertsh/ubuntu-preseed-iso-generator)